shraddha-hna/Shraddha-academic/content/authors/admin/_index.md

 - Visitors
 ---

-I am a data scientist at the Biofourmis Pvt.
-Ltd.,where I am part of the ECG team and work on early detection of heart abnormalities.
+I was a data scientist at the Biofourmis Pvt.
+Ltd.,where I was part of the ECG team and worked on early detection of heart abnormalities.
 My research interests include signal processing, machine learning, linear algebra, and music/biomedical signal processing.
 Besides academic interests, I am a passionate dancer and love singing.